 The following information is from the United States Department Of Agriculture website and is, of course, subject to change.

-Roasted Coffee Importation, of all roast types pose zero risk of pests and insects due to being processed at high temperatures and does not require permission or documentation to import roasted coffee to any of the 50 States.
-Travellers are allowed an unlimited quantity in their luggage but must declare at the product at the entry point.
+Roasted Coffee Importation, of all roast types, pose zero risk of pests and insects due to being processed at high temperatures and does not require permission or documentation to import roasted coffee to any of the 50 States.
+Travelers are allowed an unlimited quantity in their luggage but must declare the product at the entry point.

 This is the standard rule for all agricultural products.

 Whole Coffee Cherries, Raw Coffee Fruit.
 These are prohibited 100% from being imported into the US.
-The reason being the coffee cherries are a fruit fly risk.
+The reason being that coffee cherries are a fruit fly risk.